01 of 10

 Spread your filling as the recipe calls for it.
-Here, I have buttered bread crumbs on one side and an apple-raisin mixture on the other.
+We have buttered bread crumbs on one side and an apple-raisin mixture on the other.

-(The edges are a little thick so I cut those off.)Continue to 7 of 10 below.
+(The edges are a little thick so we cut those off.)Continue to 7 of 10 below.

 07 of 10